 This is one item I had not seen before with my older two kids.
 It's basically a board (or cube) with all sorts of locks, zippers, gears, latches, switches, bells, etc for little ones to fidget around with.
 What toddler doesn't love pressing buttons, opening and closing latches, and zipping zippers?
 I found so many cute options on Etsy, from smaller "travel" boards, to cubes, to pretty large boards that include everything your little one's heart desires!

 As I mentioned earlier, we have more than enough "stuff" and nearly every age-appropriate toy for one year olds.
 I want Kai to have something just for him.
 I went with Smiling Tree Toys' new Elephant Push Toy.
 It's perfect for him!
 He is really into anything on wheels (especially his big brother's toy cars).
-The felt ears and different colors are great for his sensory development, and he loves the contrasting textures of the wood and felt, too.
-My Year of Firsts keepsake block is another favorite of mine.
-It's a beautiful way to capture and display exactly when your child reached each milestone during his first year of life: when he first rolled, first tooth, first word, you get the picture!
+As an added bonus, this piece is so beautiful I don't tuck it away in a toy box when it's not being played with.
+Instead, I place it on a shelf where it doubles as nursery decor, too!
+The First Birthday Board is another favorite of mine.
+It's a beautiful way to capture and display your child's first year; from when milestones where reached, their favorites, and more about their spunky personality!

 Kai is definitely an outdoorsy little man.
 He loves the water table and ride-on car we got Roa when he turned one, so I decided to add to our collection of toys for the backyard.
 A playhouse was just the ticket (not *quite* as cool as the treehouse Justin built, but it is a close second :)!
 As with so many kids items, I knew that there had to be a local family looking to unload their own.
 Why buy new when you can do the earth and your pocketbook a favor by getting one gently used?
 Not only do you keep a perfectly good toy out of a landfill and conserve the resources that would have been used producing a new one, but you also save yourself from assembly too!
 I scored big this year and got a great playhouse AND a child-sized picnic table for $50!
 Keep an eye out on Facebook Marketplace, Craig's List, and good old-fashioned yard sales to score your own.